-The concept of a going concern assumes that an authority's functions and services will continue in operational existence for the foreseeable future.
+The concept of a going concern assumes that an authority's functions and services will continue in operational existence for at least twelve months from the date of audit completion.
 The provisions in the Code in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities and similar bodies operate.
 These provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, they must prepare their financial statements on a going concern basis of accounting.

 Local authorities and similar bodies carry out functions essential to the local community and are themselves revenue raising bodies (with limits on their revenue raising powers, arising only at the discretion of central government).
 If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year.
 As a result of this, it would not therefore be appropriate for our financial statements to be provided on anything other than a going concern basis.
-The Authority's services will continue to operate for the foreseeable future.
+The Authority's accounts are therefore produced under the Code and assume that the Authority's services will continue to operate for the foreseeable future.